fomabb/BasketInLibrary/README.md

         {
           "id": 1,
-          "question": "Which book from this genre is the best rated?", "answer": "Considered one of the best publications, this is a series of WarCraft books by author Kristi Golden."
+          "question": "Which book from this genre is the best rated?", "dateQuestionCreate": "04-04-2024 10:02",
+          "answer": "Considered one of the best publications, this is a series of WarCraft books by author Kristi Golden.", "dateAnswerCreate": "04-04-2024 10:03"
         }
       ]
     }